-Combine tofu, the beets from the jar (reserve the juice), nutritional yeast flakes, pine nuts, salt, and garlic powder in a food processor.
+- Make the vegan ricotta by combining tofu, the beets from the jar (reserve the juice), nutritional yeast flakes, pine nuts, salt, and garlic powder in a food processor.
 Pulse until smooth.
-Add 2 - 3 tablespoons of the juice from the beet jar and pulse until you achieve a spreadable consistency.
+Add 2 to 3 tablespoons of the juice from the beet jar and pulse until you achieve a spreadable consistency.
 Add 1 cup vegan mozzarella shreds and give it one or two more pulses to combine.
 Set aside.

-Pour one cup of prepared marinara sauce in the bottom of a 9X13 baking pan.
+- Pour one cup of prepared marinara sauce into the bottom of a 9×13 baking pan.
 Arrange 3 lasagna noodles on top of the sauce.
 Pour 1 cup of sauce over the noodles.

-Spread half of the beet filling over the sauce-covered noodles.
+- Spread half of the vegan ricotta filling over the sauce-covered noodles.

-Repeat another layer of lasagna noodles, sauce, and beet filling.
+- Repeat another layer of lasagna noodles, sauce, and vegan ricotta filling.

-Finish with one more layer of lasagna noodles, topped with remaining sauce.
+- Finish with one more layer of lasagna noodles, topped with the remaining sauce.
 Sprinkle remaining mozzarella shreds over the top.

-Storage: You can store this in the fridge for 3 - 5 days, or freeze the finished lasagna and store for up to 2 months.
+- Storage: You can store this in the fridge for 3 to 5 days, or freeze the finished lasagna and store it for up to 2 months.

 (The products above contain sponsored links to products we use and recommend)